Holomorphic differentials of certain solvable covers of the projective line over a perfect field: Concluding remarks

-\begin{example}[\emph{Artin-Mumford curves}] If the field of constants $k = \overline{\mathbb{F}}_p$, the Artin-Mumford curve $\mathcal{M}_c$ for a given $c \in k$ is defined as The group of automorphisms of this curve over $\overline{\mathbb{F}}_p$ forms a semidirect product of a direct product $C_p \times C_p$ of two cyclic groups, each of order $p$, by the dihedral group $D_{p-1}$ \cite{VaMa2}.
+\begin{example}[\emph{Artin-Mumford curves}] For $k = \overline{\mathbb{F}}_p$, the Artin-Mumford curve $\mathcal{M}_c$ for a given $c \in k$ is defined as The group of automorphisms of this curve over $\overline{\mathbb{F}}_p$ forms a semidirect product of a direct product $C_p \times C_p$ of two cyclic groups, each of order $p$, with the dihedral group $D_{p-1}$ \cite{VaMa2}.
 The place at infinity of $k(x)$ is unramified in $\mathcal{M}_c$, as can be seen by examining the generating equation of the Artin-Schreier generator $y$ of $\mathcal{M}_c$ over $k(x)$.
 Thus, the conditions of Theorem \ref{basis} are satisfied for $\mathcal{M}_c$ over $k(x)$.
 As with the Fermat curve in Example \ref{fermat}, the fixed field $F$ of the automorphism group of $\mathcal{M}_c$ is rational \cite{ArKo}.
-However, we do not know if it is possible to obtain the basis of Theorem \ref{basis} for the extension $\mathcal{M}_c/F$. \end{example}
+We do not know if it is possible to obtain the basis of Theorem \ref{basis} for the extension $\mathcal{M}_c/F$. \end{example}

-\begin{remark} Given a Galois extension of function fields $K/k(x)$ with field of constants $k$ for which $\text{Gal}(K/k(x)) \unlhd \text{Aut}_k(K)$ and fixed field $F$ of $\text{Aut}_k(K)$, we may examine the Galois group of $k(x)/F$.
-If $k$ is algebraically closed, the possible ramification behaviors and group structures of $k(x)/F$ are described completely in \cite{VaMa2}.
-This allows for a description of the Boseck basis and representation of $\text{Aut}_k(K)$ in terms of the extension $K/F$ via Theorem \ref{basis} if the necessary criteria are satisfied. \end{remark}
+\begin{remark} For a Galois extension of function fields $K/k(x)$ with field of constants $k$ for which and fixed field $F$ of $\text{Aut}_k(K)$, we may examine the Galois group of $k(x)/F$.
+If $k$ is algebraically closed, the possible ramification behaviours and group structures of $k(x)/F$ are described completely in \cite{VaMa2}.
+This allows for a description of the Boseck basis and representation of $\text{Aut}_k(K)$ in terms of the extension $K/F$ via Theorem \ref{basis} if the conditions of the Theorem are satisfied. \end{remark}

 \begin{example}[\emph{Hermitian curves}] Suppose that the field of constants $k=\mathbb{F}_{q^2}$.
 Let $K=k(x,y)/k$ be the Hermitian curve, defined by the equation The automorphism group of $K/k$ is large (i.e., it does not satisfy the Hurwitz bound $|\text{Aut}_k(L)|\leq 84(g-1)$) and isomorphic to $PGU(3,q)$, of order $(q^3 + 1)(q^2 -1)q^3$.
 As with the Fermat curve, one may define the basis of holomorphic differentials in terms of the Kummer extension $K/k(y)$.
-However, as the automorphism group of the Hermitian curve is in general not solvable, the result of Theorem \ref{basis} thus may not be applied in this case. \end{example}
+As the automorphism group of the Hermitian curve is in general not solvable, the result of Theorem \ref{basis} may not be applied in this case. \end{example}